QUICK GUIDE – Management of DMD

 - Management of long bone fractures

-Looking after breathing muscles – Pulmonary management
+Looking for breathing muscles – Pulmonary management

 Usually, children with DMD don’t have trouble breathing or coughing while they are still walking.
 However, as they get older, their breathing muscles are eventually affected.
 They are at risk of chest infections, often due to an ineffective cough.
 Later, they may develop problems with breathing while sleeping.
 Eventually, they may require help with breathing during the day.